Italian mayor challenges Bersani, wants pact or vote

 A new vote would very likely produce another winner in the lower house who lacks a majority in the Senate.

 Bersani says a snap election would be a disaster when Italy needs a solid government to tackle a deep recession.
-Meanwhile support for Berlusconi has been growing steadily in recent surveys, which show the centre-right overtaking the centre left.
+Meanwhile support for Berlusconi has been growing steadily in recent surveys, which show the center-right overtaking the center left.

 "WE CAN CHALLENGE BERLUSCONI"